JuanitoLoopez/Rock-Paper-Scissor/README.md

 I added three pictures of each option and added styles.
 All this using good practices.

-You can watch it here!  https://juanitoloopez.github.io/Rock-Paper-Scissors.github.io/ Source
+You can watch it here! https://juanitoloopez.github.io/Rock-Paper-Scissor/